-- 11.3 Internal auditors must exercise diligence in protecting confidential information acquired in the course of their duties and must not use that information for personal gain or malicious actions. - 11.4 Compensation arrangements should not provide incentives for internal auditors to act contrary to the attribute and objectives of the internal audit function. - 11.5 Internal auditors should avoid engaging in auditing activities for which they have had previous responsibility before a sufficiently long "cooling off" period of at least one year. - 11.6 Internal auditors should adopt a policy that endorses their commitment to: - abide by the SFI's code of ethics or the established international code of ethics for internal auditors such as The Institute of Internal Auditors (IIA); - ii. avoid conflicts of interest; and - iii. disclose any activity that could result in a possible conflict of interest.
+- 49. Internal auditors must exercise diligence in protecting confidential information acquired in the course of their duties and must not use that information for personal gain or malicious actions. - 50.
+Compensation arrangements should not provide incentives for internal auditors to act contrary to the attribute and objectives of the internal audit function. - 51.
+Internal auditors must refrain from engaging in auditing activities for which they have had previous responsibility before a sufficiently long "cooling off" period of at least one year. - 52.
+Internal auditors should adopt a policy that endorses their commitment to: - abide by the SFI's code of ethics or the established international code of ethics for internal auditors such as The Institute of Internal Auditors (IIA); - ii. avoid conflicts of interest; and - iii. disclose any activity that could result in a possible conflict of interest.